George Tawengwa: Early life and prophecy

 Tawengwa was born to Chirume and Maria (Mhariya) of the Gumbo Madyira totem and had an elder brother, Takawira Chirume, who died within the first two years of birth as well as a younger brother, Bernard Chamunorwa Chirume.
 His mother died in 1919.
 It is rumoured she was poisoned as a consequence of polygamous rivalry.

-The true dynamics of the father-son relationship are not fully known, but were chronicled as not the most cordial.
+The true dynamics of the father-son relationship have yet to be fully discovered, but were chronicled as not the most cordial.
 According to folklore, as a child, George became very ill, to the point of death.
 His father called a prophet to identify and possibly cure his son of his affliction.
-However, the prophet said that the sickness was a sign that he had been chosen by the gods for a mission, to reignite a lost cause and to one day handover the baton to the next generation and that he would become a wealthy and prominent person.
+However, the prophet said that the sickness was a sign that the gods had chosen him for a mission, to reignite a lost cause and to one day hand the baton to the next generation and that he would become a wealthy and prominent person.
 Tawengwa's father and the rest of the village dismissed the prophecy as nonsense.

 When Tawengwa was about 12 years old, he ran away from home after a fight with his father and ended up at Grinham Farm in Marandellas.
-There, Tawengwa started working as a shepherd for Robert Grinham, the founder of the Ruzawi School and Springvale House.
+There, Tawengwa started working as a shepherd for Robert Grinham, the Ruzawi School and Springvale House founder.